ccl0utier/links_and_trusted_domains_app/README.md

 ## Overview

-This application for Splunk Cloud gives you insight into use of external in your Dashboards and if they are allowed or not in the Trusted Domains Splunk configuration.
-See the official Splunk documentation for this feature [here](https://docs.splunk.com/Documentation/SplunkCloud/latest/Admin/ConfigureDashboardsTrustedDomains) for details.
+This application for Splunk Cloud gives you insight into use of external links in your Dashboards and if they are allowed or not in the Trusted Domains Splunk configuration.
+See the official Splunk documentation for this feature [here](https://docs.splunk.com/Documentation/SplunkCloud/latest/Admin/ConfigureDashboardsTrustedDomains) and this blog post [here](https://www.splunk.com/en_us/blog/platform/improving-security-updates-to-classic-simplexml-dashboards-containing-external-links-or-content.html) for details.

 It aims to quickly show you the links used in any of your dashboards and if the links/domains used are currently allowed or not in your environment.